smallgroupnotes/smallgroupnotes.github.io/docs/prayer2013/prayer4.md

 ## Next Week

-The plan for next Sunday is to cover I Thess.
+The plan for next Sunday is to cover 1 Thess.
 5:17 - Pray without ceasing!
 In the next week or so, try to think about these questions:

 * What draws your attention away from being present with Jesus in every moment of your life?
 * Who in your life or what ways can you remind yourself to be present with Jesus throughout your day?